Use the KP’s wild plants to make your own fertilizer

 To repel aphids, create a cold extract by soaking 4 ounces of nettle leaves in 1 ¾ pints of cold water for 24 to 36 hours, and spray your plants.

 Dandelion flowers are packed with calcium, copper, iron, magnesium, potassium and silica.
 A tea made of dandelion flowers is beneficial to use in the beginning of a plant’s grow cycle.
 Spraying the plants with this tea creates stronger leaves, promotes disease-resistance and improves flavor.

 To make the tea, infuse a handful of flowers picked early in the morning, before they are fully open, in 1 ¾ pints of hot water for five to 10 minutes.
 Filter off the concentrate and dilute one part of the dandelion tea to four parts of rainwater.

 Take a look around your backyard.
 You very well may have all of these plants at your disposal.
 Instead of spraying them with poisonous weed killers, use them as the beneficial plant medicines that they are.

-Monica Rakowski owns KP Indoor Garden Store in Key Center.You can read more of her work at thenaturelifeproject.com.
+Monica Rakowski owns KP Indoor Garden Store in Key Center and blogs at thenaturelifeproject.com.